thromel/llm-contracts-research/docs/analysis_system.md

 ## Overview

 This system analyzes GitHub issues to identify and categorize API contract violations in both traditional ML and LLM systems.
-It uses an enhanced taxonomy based on research from "What Kinds of Contracts Do ML APIs Need?" and incorporates continuous learning to discover new contract types.
+It uses an enhanced taxonomy based on research from "What Kinds of Contracts Do ML APIs Need?"
+(2307.14465v1) and incorporates continuous learning to discover new contract types.

+## Research Insights

+The system's design is heavily influenced by key findings from the research paper:

+1. **Contract Type Distribution**:
+   - 28.4% of violations involve unacceptable input values
+   - 56.93% of violations lead to system crashes
+   - Early pipeline stage violations are most critical

+2. **Contract Categories**:
+   - Most frequent: Single API Method contracts (argument constraints)
+   - Second most common: API Method Order contracts (temporal requirements)
+   - Unique to ML: Hybrid contracts combining behavioral and temporal aspects

+3. **Pipeline Stage Impact**:
+   - Violations in early stages (preprocessing, model construction) are most critical
+   - Effects often propagate through multiple pipeline stages
+   - Stage-specific contract requirements are essential

 ## Key Features